privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: Failed to find JSON start:<br>[baseline-browser-mapping] The data in this module is over two months old.
 To ensure accurate Baseline data, please update: `npm i baseline-browser-mapping@latest -D`">❌ Failed to find </sub> | ❌ | ❌&nbsp; | - |
 </div>

-@swc/core takes both smallest minzipped output (30,856 bytes) and best overall balance, while uglify-js produces the smallest raw output (88,448 bytes) at about 115x the fastest time. @tdewolff/minify is the fastest at roughly 12 ms with competitive 31,446 minzipped bytes. babel-minify failed at an unrecorded stage with the baseline-browser-mapping error.
+@swc/core delivered both the best overall balance and the smallest minzipped output (30,856 bytes, 63% gzip reduction) in about 46 ms, while @tdewolff/minify led on raw speed at roughly 11.7 ms and uglify-js posted the smallest raw minified size (88,448 bytes) at over 1.3 seconds per run.
+The speed-versus-size gap is stark: oxc-minify came within 1.1x of the fastest time, whereas terser paid 56.8x and google-closure-compiler 345.7x for comparable compression. babel-minify failed at an unrecorded stage, its error containing only a baseline-browser-mapping update prompt.

 ----